aigyptios/grossr/README.md

 This is a React+Redux+Typescript application demonstrating a medical lab workflow application.

+## Technical Decisions

+In image uploading, I chose to encode the images as data URLs instead of object URLs (c.f., <https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded>) because I wanted to persist them into the Redux store and possibly beyond the browser session; ideally, the images would be uploaded to a back-end server (on my to-do list below), and could then more reliably be stored as an ObjectURL.

+`react-image-annotation` dependency used for image annotation functionality.
+This package is a little out of date, so it would be good to find a suitable alternative, or fork it.

 ## To Do

 - [x] Add Redux and Typescript